melisgl/try/README.md

 ##### Test Suites

-Test suites are just tests which call other tests.
+Test suites are just tests that call other tests.

 ```common-lisp
 (deftest my-suite ()